mtian29/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - The iterations might be as following image:
   - To Generate this:
     - ![](Images/40.png)
-  - You will go through this:
+  - You will go through this: (During each iteration, the pixel values of the generated image G is updated.)
     - ![](Images/41.png)

 #### Content Cost Function